How I had 100% Passing 2nd Grade Math in Just Two Short Months My First Year Teaching

 Just two short months after using these lessons 100% of my students started passing math.
 I decided that if I put the work in upfront by continuing to create presentations, I’d get time back for myself in the future.
 And sure enough the following year when I taught second grade again, all I had to do was open the lessons and teach.
 I no longer spent hours of my time prepping for the next day.

 Seeing my students have so much success AND getting time back for myself was truly incredible, and I want this for you too!
 My lessons require no prep work, so all you have to do is open the presentations and teach.
 I’ve also included instructional notes on each slide to help guide you, which is especially helpful for teachers who are new to teaching math.
-Right now you can save 50% when spend $30 or more!
-Use discount code SAVE50 at checkout.
-Click here to shop lessons!
+Visit my TPT store to shop lessons!

 An ideal 90-minute math block schedule